DataBiosphere/analysis_pipeline_WDL/_test-data-and-truths_/README.md

 ⠀
 † chrX is among the files in `gds/a_vcf2gds`, but was not used to generate the files in `gds/b_ldpruning` due to [#8](https://github.com/DataBiosphere/analysis_pipeline_WDL/issues/8).

+## assoc/
+Test files pulled from [UWGAC Github](https://github.com/UW-GAC/analysis_pipeline/tree/master/testdata).
+The "coding variant" files are considered variant group files for the allele case, while the "gene" files serve that role for the position case.
+The null model file in here should **not** be used as a truth file for the actual null model task.

 ## gds/
 GDS files included in the gds/ folder are NOT mirrors of the files included in the original UWGAC repo.
 They were instead created using an up-to-date version of the pipeline.